ubco-W2022T2-data301/project-group-group100/final_report_group47.md

 We created visualizations, such as scatter plots and correlation matrices, to analyze the relationships between happiness scores and contributing factors.
 Our findings indicated strong positive correlations between happiness scores and GDP per capita, social support, and life expectancy.
 Conversely, weaker correlations were found between happiness and generosity or perceptions of corruption.

 The box plot displays the distribution of happiness scores across different regions.
 Each region is represented by a colored box, showing the interquartile range (IQR) and the median happiness score.
-Whiskers indicate the range of scores within 1.5 IQR from the box.
 The chart reveals that Northern America and ANZ has the highest median happiness score, while  Western Europe follows second with a 0.056 points difference in median score.
 South Asia has the lowest.
 Notably, there is considerable variation in happiness scores within each region.

 ![](/images/1RQ1.png)